atu-se/atu.innomadic.com/courses/db/assessments/mid_term_review_guide.md

+# OverviewThe

+The midterm will cover chapters 1-4.
+The test will include topics like: introductory material on databases, the relational model, entity relationship model, basic SQL queries, relational algebra, and tuple relational calculus.
+In Chapter 4, Domain Relational Calculus will be excluded from the mid-term, but Relational Algebra and Tuple Relational Calculus will be included.
+You will also benefit if you study your previous quiz.

 # Chapter 1
 * What benefits to DBMSs provide?
 * What are the three different levels of abstraction?
 What do each of them mean?